 comment 1 Created with Sketch Beta.

-Why exercise is medicine in cancer treatment
+Why exercise is medicine in cancer treatment?

 Speaker Dr Alethea McHardy